 You will need: You, your partner, a curtain or different hiding objects

 How to: By six months, babies learn to respond to their names (2).
 This means by the seventh month they get more discerning about being referred to by their name. ”Who is calling me” leverages this ability and uses it in the form of a game.
 You sit with your baby on the floor or the couch and ask your partner to hide behind a curtain at a distance and call your baby’s name.
 Observe your baby’s reaction and prompt him with words such as “Who said that?” and “Where is Daddy?”.
 Ask your partner to switch hiding spots and say your baby’s name.
 Your baby is going to turn around and look at different places to find the source of sound.
+Generally, this brings a smile to the face.
 It makes a great fun activity for the entire family for one lazy afternoon.

 Skills developed: Auditory sense skills, curiosity, general muscle and listening coordination